Solving customer CSV file errors

 Your CSV is in the wrong format

-If the CSV file uses the wrong format, then open the file in Google Sheets or another spreadsheet program and make sure it’s a
+If the CSV file uses the wrong format, then open the file in Google Sheets or another spreadsheet program and verify that it’s a

 .CSV file.
-Save the CSV file in UTF-8 format using LF-style linefeeds.
+Save the CSV file in UTF-8 format using LF-style linefeed.
 If you're not familiar with encodings, then review your spreadsheet or text editor’s documentation.

 Your CSV file wasn’t uploaded

 If there is an error in the upload before the import begins, then upload your CSV file again.

 Country, region, state, or province is not valid

 You need to include countries, regions, states, and provinces using specific codes known as ISO 3166-1.

 To find a list of the current codes, refer to ISO_3166-1: Current_codes.
 If you’re located in the United States or Canada, then you can find a code for your state, or province on these lists: